-Assumptions Proposed financial assumptions

-2016 2019

-Long term pay increase 3.9% 3.6%

-Rate of increase to pensions in payment 2.4% 2.6%

-Pension increases on Guaranteed Minimum Pension Funds will pay limited increases for members that have reached SPA by 6 April 2016, with the Government providing the remainde of the inflationary increases.
+Assumptions Financial assumptions 2016 2019 Short term pay increase CPI to 31 March 2020 N/A Long term pay increase 3.9% 3.6% Rate of increase to pensions in payment 2.4% 2.6% Pension increases on Guaranteed Minimum Pension Funds will pay limited increases for members that have reached SPA by 6 April 2016, with the Government providing the remainder of the inflationary increases.
 For members that reached SPA after this date, we have assumed that Funds will be required to pay the entire inflationary increases.